Alexander Jones (footballer): Family and education

 Jones was born in Dumfries, Scotland, the son of William Jones of Lochmaben.
 He was educated at Oswestry School where he became the first pupil to be awarded a scholarship.
 In 1872, he went up to Brasenose College, Oxford where he was a "brilliant scholar" attaining first class honours degrees in Mathematics in 1875 and Natural Sciences in 1876.

 Football career

 Whilst at university, Jones played "soccer" and was described in one match report as "an admirable centre player".
 In January 1877, he played for North Wales in a match against Sheffield in which his performance earned him a call-up to the Wales team for their international match against Scotland on 5 March 1877.
 The two countries had met for the first time a year earlier in Partick, Glasgow; the second international meeting between the two countries was played at the Racecourse Ground, Wrexham and was thus the first international football match played in Wales.
 Despite "the Welsh team (playing) more brilliantly than ever before", they lost 2–0.

+He played for Oswestry FC in 1887-88.
 He played a match for Shrewsbury Town in January 1878.